microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 Not all combinations of vector element type and matrix interpretations are supported by all implementations.
-[CheckFeatureSupport] can be used to determine which combinations.
+[CheckFeatureSupport] can be used to determine which combinations are supported.
 A list of combinations that are guaranteed to be supported on all implementations can be found in [Minimum Support Set].

 ### Reduce Sum Accumulate